Waves in space-dependent and time-dependent materials: a systematic comparison: Reciprocity theorems

 \subsection{Space-dependent material}

-We derive reciprocity theorems for a space-dependent material with piecewise continuous parameters $\alpha(x)$ and $\beta(x)$.
+We review general reciprocity theorems for a space-dependent material with piecewise continuous parameters $\alpha(x)$ and $\beta(x)$.
 Integrating both sides of equations (\ref{eq1013}) and (\ref{eq1014}) from $x_b$ to $x_e$ (with subscripts $b$ and $e$ standing for ``begin'' and ``end''), taking into account that $\hat P$ and $\hat Q$ are continuous at points where $\alpha(x)$ and $\beta(x)$ are discontinuous, yields

-These are the global reciprocity theorems of the time-convolution and time-correlation type, respectively, for a space-dependent material \citep{Hoop95Book, Bojarski83JASA}.
+These are the global reciprocity theorems of the time-convolution and time-correlation type, respectively, for a space-dependent material \citep{Hoop95Book, Fokkema93Book, Bojarski83JASA, Rayleigh78Book, Lorentz1895KNAW}.
 We use equation (\ref{eq1017}) in section \ref{sec7.1} to derive a general wave field representation and in section \ref{sec8.1} we use equation (\ref{eq1017c}) to derive an expression for Green's function retrieval, both for space-dependent materials.
-Here we discuss two special cases.
+Here we discuss two special cases of equations (\ref{eq1017}) and (\ref{eq1017c}).